 Embed from Getty Images

 Stenson’s career is marked by resilience and perseverance.
-After giving birth to her first child in 2019, she returned to competitive running, placing 13th at the 2020 Tokyo Olympics marathon.
+After giving birth to her first child in November 2019, she returned to competitive running in 2021, achieving a personal best at the time in the Perth Marathon.
 She continued to demonstrate her strength by bouncing back from another maternity break after the birth of her second child in 2023.
 Just seven months later, Stenson delivered an impressive personal best in Daegu, cementing her qualification for the 2024 Paris Olympics.
 In Paris, she finished 13th in the marathon, clocking a time of 2:26:45, further solidifying her status as one of Australia’s top marathoners.

 Throughout her career, Jessica has balanced professional running with her work as a physiotherapist and the demands of motherhood.
 Her journey has inspired many, showcasing not only her elite athleticism but also her determination and ability to manage multiple roles.
 Jessica continues to represent Australia on the international stage, remaining a key figure in long-distance running.